 The Southern Pinwheel Galaxy, also known as Messier 83 (M83), is a barred spiral galaxy located in Hydra constellation.
 M83 lies at a distance of 15 million light years from Earth.
 It is one of the nearest and brightest spiral galaxies, and can even be seen in binoculars.
 The galaxy appears face-on when viewed from Earth. … [Read more…]

 The Antennae Galaxies, also known as the Ringtail Galaxy or Arp 244, are a pair of colliding galaxies located in Corvus constellation.
 The interacting spiral galaxies have the designations NGC 4038 and NGC 4039 in the New General Catalogue.
 The galaxy collision resembles an insect’s antennae, which is how the pair got the name.
 The … [Read more…]

 Omega Centauri is a globular cluster located in the direction of Centaurus constellation.
-Hosting about 10 million stars within a region about 150 light years in diameter, Omega Centauri is the brightest, largest, and most massive globular star cluster in our galaxy, the Milky Way.
-The cluster lies at a distance of 15,800 light years … [Read more…]
+Hosting about 10 million stars within a region about 150 light years in diameter, it is the brightest, largest, and most massive globular star cluster in our galaxy, the Milky Way.
+The cluster lies at a distance of 15,800 light years from Earth. … [Read more…]

 The Large Magellanic Cloud (LMC) is a dwarf irregular galaxy located on the border between the constellations Dorado and Mensa.
 The galaxy is believed to be a satellite of the Milky Way and a member of the Local Group of galaxies, which includes about 30 galaxies that are loosely bound together by their gravitation.